that-webdev-dude/tech-page-concept/README.md

 The sections are arranged vertically and follow a consistent layout throughout the page.
 Each section has a header with a title, presented in a clear and concise manner.

-Overall, the web page presents information about the "type is plain object" JavaScript utility in a clear and structured manner.
 The design prioritizes readability and ease of navigation, making it easy for users to understand the utility's purpose, install it, and explore its usage.
 The consistent use of code blocks enhances the technical presentation of the content, catering to the target audience of developers.
 The page is fully responsive and suitable to be viewed on all devices.